-As we’re about to discuss selling on social media, we need to start from the very basic term defining this phenomenon.
+Social selling - what is it?As we’re about to discuss selling on social media, we need to start from the very basic term defining this phenomenon.
 Social selling means using social media platforms to establish contacts and create relationships with potential customers.
 The aim of these activities is to build business relations that lead to cooperation.
 Now, apart from providing a great spot for relaxation, social media platforms are also perfect for conducting business activities.

 Research concerning social sellingAccording to internal research conducted by LinkedIn, people who employ social selling and sell through social media:

 - had 45% more unique sales opportunities,